simon-brooke/muharni/README.md

 script and the pronunciation thereof approved for the reading of Sikh sacred texts.

+The site generated using this project can be seen [here](https://www.journeyman.cc/muharni/)

 ## Usage

 In its present state of extreme hackiness, just loading the namespace `muharni.construct` will cause the web page to be generated.